 Fashion & Textile Museum, London

-We teach bespoke hand embroidery classes at the Fashion & Textile Museum with special designs inspired by the current exhibition.
+We teach bespoke hand embroidery classes at the Fashion & Textile Museum with special designs inspired by their exhibitions.
+Classes include exhibition entry.

 We have partnered with The D-Day Story to teach classes to celebrate the Overlord Embroidery which was made by the RSN from 1968 to 1974.
 This year we have run online classes which include a fascinating talk on the Overlord.
 Look out for more online and in-person classes soon.